 Remember that it is often the combination of a variety of ingredients that can be more helpful, so it can be useful to do your research before buying.

 In addition to having the ingredients you desire; it is a good idea to determine the concentration levels in the product.
-You can do this by looking at the ingredient list on the label, where the ingredients should be listed in order of concentration (the first ingredient will have the highest concentration).
+Ingredients should be listed in order of concentration, working from the top of the list as the most concentration down to the least.

 How AMPERNA® can help

-The AMPERNA® brand was conceived over 5 years ago by Kiri Yanchenko, who struggled with several skin conditions such as acne and perioral dermatitis.
-She pioneered for 5 years to develop the AMPERNA® range, working in conjunction with one of Australia’s most experienced skincare chemists and testing with people suffering relevant skin conditions.
+The AMPERNA® brand launched over 5 years ago by Kiri Yanchenko, who struggled with several skin conditions such as acne and perioral dermatitis.
+She has also been through steroid withdrawals.
+Kiri pioneered for 5 years to develop the AMPERNA® range, working in conjunction with one of Australia’s most experienced skincare chemists and testing with people suffering relevant skin conditions.

 Kiri is transparent with every ingredient that goes into her products and you can learn more about each of them and their benefit here.